“Temple of Aphea (or Aphaea or Aphaia) is dedicated to the Greek Goddess Aphea”

 This is one of the most important archaeological sites in Greece

-The Temple of Aphea has an unusual plan and it used to have important sculptures, which are thought to illustrate the change from Archaic to Early Classical technique.
+The Temple of Aphea has an unusual plan, and it used to have important sculptures.
+Historians believe they illustrate the change from Archaic to Early Classical technique.

 These sculptures are now housed in Munich’s Sculpture Gallery.

-There are also a number of fragments exhibited in Aegina’s archaeological Museum and on the site’s Museum.
+There are also several fragments exhibited in Aegina’s archaeological Museum and on the site’s Museum.

-Temple of Aphea has an extremely beautiful setting, as is usually the case with places chosen by the Ancient Greeks for their Temples.
+Temple of Aphea has an extremely beautiful setting.
+This is usually the case with places chosen by the Ancient Greeks for their Temples.

-Some thought that the sanctuary was dedicated to Hellenio Zeus, but after the Pedi mental sculptures were discovered it became apparent that it was dedicated to Goddess Athena.
+Some thought that the sanctuary was dedicated to Hellenio Zeus.
+The truth is, when the Pedi mental sculptures were discovered, it became apparent that it was dedicated to Goddess Athena.

-Ever since further angler’s excavations in 1901, the established opinion has been that the sanctuary, as indicated by an inscription found in the Temple’s foundation, belonged to the Crete-Mycenaean Deity Aphea which said to be connected with the Minoan Deity Britomartis, a friend of Goddess Artemis.
-The Deity unwittingly provoked a burning passion in King Mitios, and while fleeing him, fell into the sea.
+Ever since further angler’s excavations in 1901, the established opinion has been that the sanctuary belonged to the Crete-Mycenaean Deity Aphea.
+This was indicated by an inscription found in the Temple’s foundation.
+It is said to be connected with the Minoan Deity Britomartis, a friend of Goddess Artemis.
+The Deity unwittingly provoked a burning passion in King Mitios, and while fleeing from him, fell into the sea.

 Some fishermen caught her and brought her to Aegina.

-As soon as she was on the island one of the fishermen pressed his advances upon her and she then fled toward the woods of Goddess Artemis and then suddenly disappeared from the face of earth.
+As soon as she was on the island one of the fishermen pressed his advances upon her.
+She then fled toward the woods of Goddess Artemis and suddenly disappeared from the face of the earth.

-The islanders dedicated a Temple to her, the now Temple of Aphea and it is likely that the pre Hellenic cult of Aphea, which came to Aegina from Crete, eventually merged with the cult of Goddess Athena.
+The islanders dedicated a Temple to her, the now Temple of Aphea.
+It is likely that the pre-Hellenic cult of Aphea, which came to Aegina from Crete, eventually merged with the cult of Goddess Athena.

-As it appears that the first Temple, to which belongs the inscription found in the foundations and now in the Aegina Museum, dates from the 7th century B.C.
+As it appears, the first Temple, to which belongs the inscription found in the foundations and now in the Aegina Museum, dates from the 7th century B.C.

 It was a simple square building, of which there remain only a few foundations of the altar.

-In the early 6th century B.C. a Temple with a three aisled cella was on the same site.
+In the early 6th century B.C. a Temple with a three-aisle cella was on the same site.

 Several architectural fragments from the Temple still survive, used as building material in later construction.

-Today the Temple of Aphea is one of the finest examples of Archaic Architecture, was built in 490 B.C.
-Construction is made out of local poros in the peripteral Doric style, with six columns on the short and twelve columns on the long sides.
+Today the Temple of Aphea is one of the finest examples of Archaic Architecture.
+It was built in 490 B.C.
+Construction is made out of local poros in the peripteral Doric style, with six columns on the short sides and twelve columns on the long sides.

 A large door with Marble Pilasters led from the front porch to the cella, in which stood the gilded Ivory and Wood Statue of Goddess Aphea.

-As soon as the Temple was completed a New Altar was built outside to the east and the sanctuary space enlarged with isodomic retaining walls.
+As soon as the Temple was completed, a New Altar was built outside to the east and the sanctuary space was enlarged with isodomic retaining walls.